 Meet mountain gorillas and the other amazing wildlife on this nine-day overland adventure.
 Spot chimps in Kalinzu Forest and join experienced trackers while travelling deep into the Ugandan forests for a once-in-a-lifetime opportunity to spot endangered mountain gorillas in their natural habitat.
 Our overland adventure vehicles (OAVs) are an adventurous and inexpensive way to see the highlights while wilderness camping will keep you in the thick of the action.
 Experience a world apart as you encounter the colourful cultures and wild landscapes of Uganda.

-See a mountain gorilla up close and personal, search for chimpanzees in Kalinzu Forest Reserve, raft the White Nile River
+See a mountain gorilla up close and personal, search for chimpanzees in Kalinzu Forest Reserve, opt to raft the White Nile River

 Days : 9